coding-excercises/covid-chat-bot/README.md

 setup a google service account and give access to the google spreadsheet.
 Download the google service account credentials as a JSON file.
 <br/>

-4. Configure and run the spreadsheet.sh or spreadsheet.bat file from [here](https://github.com/rajanm/covid-chat-bot/tree/master/scripts).
+4. Configure and run the spreadsheet.sh (for Linux) or spreadsheet.bat (for Windows) file from [here](https://github.com/rajanm/covid-chat-bot/tree/master/scripts).
 <br/>

 5. This will download and store a file called **covid.csv** locally.